twbs/bootstrap/site/content/docs/4.6/components/buttons.md

 ## Active state

-Buttons will appear pressed (with a darker background, darker border, and inset shadow) when active. **There's no need to add a class to `<button>`s as they use a pseudo-class**.
+Buttons will appear pressed when active with a darker background, darker border, and, when shadows are enabled, an inset shadow. **There's no need to add a class to `<button>`s as they use a pseudo-class**.
 However, you can still force the same active appearance with `.active` (and include the <code>aria-pressed="true"</code> attribute) should you need to replicate the state programmatically.

 {{< example >}}
 <a href="#" class="btn btn-primary btn-lg active" role="button" aria-pressed="true">Primary link</a>